-A prosthesis used in amputations or congenital absences of the complete arm involving the shoulder joint, upper arm, hand, forearm, or elbow.
+A prosthesis used in amputations or congenital absences of the complete arm.

 Shoulder Orthosis (SO)

 Shoulder/Elbow/Wrist/Hand Orthosis (SEWHO)

-A orthosis used to treat disorders of the shoulder, elbow, wrist, hand, and/or fingers.
+A special orthosis used to treat shoulder, elbow, wrist, hand, and/or finger disorders.

 A single bowden cable and housing system used for actuation of a single component or control action.